5 reasons to use computers in education

 Not so long ago, students had to carry dozens of books with them, handwrite term papers and dissertations, brows half a library in search of the right literature, etc. Now books can be loaded onto a tablet or laptop; articles can be typed in Word; grammatical, stylistic and other errors can be checked in online checkers, and a necessary page of printed text can be copied or taken a photo of with your phone.
 And, of course, progress does not stand, and every day more and more advanced technologies come to the aid of undergraduates.

 Of course, Word corrects mistakes, but only grammatical and punctuation ones.
 In order to check the style, you should use some of the online editors.
-Grammarly will cope with the English language, and Orfogrammka will cope with Russian.
+Grammarly will cope with the English language (check out this review of Grammarly), and Orfogrammka will cope with Russian.
 And for those who want to find out why you need to write this way, and not otherwise, there are a lot of online websites, all sorts of rules and answers from expert philologists.

 INTERACTIVE BOARDS AND TABLES